ranfysvalle02/blog-drafts/reasoning.md

    * **Reasoning as a game:** Formulating reasoning tasks as games where the LLM learns to make optimal choices.
    * **Example:** Training an LLM to play a reasoning game like chess or Go.

-_NOTE: At the core of OpenAI o1's capabilities is its large-scale reinforcement learning algorithm.
+_NOTE: At the core of [OpenAI](https://openai.com/index/learning-to-reason-with-llms/) o1's capabilities is its large-scale reinforcement learning algorithm.
 This approach teaches the model how to think productively by encouraging it to generate chains of thought that lead to correct solutions._

-**REASONING == BIAS**

-Consider the following insight from [OpenAI](https://openai.com/index/learning-to-reason-with-llms/):

-*“For example, in the future, we may wish to monitor the chain of thought for signs of manipulating the user.
-However, for this to work, the model must have freedom to express its thoughts in unaltered form.
-We cannot train any policy compliance or user preferences onto the chain of thought.”*

-In other words, a model trained with a specific chain of thought can become biased toward that particular approach, limiting its creativity and hindering its ability to consider alternative solutions.
-This can potentially lead to unintended consequences, such as attempts to manipulate users.

 **Python Example: Strawberry Problem Solved with GPT3.5 + CoT "Reasoning"**